jasonshortphd/LINQ-for-csharp-gamedev/README.md

 ## Information:

-http://linqpad.net is where to get linqpad (there is a freee and paid version)
+http://linqpad.net is where to get linqpad (there is a free and paid version)

 Working with LINQ sample from Microsoft Docs
 Includes card generation code using LINQ